vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

 Objective: Given a set of representative genomes,  a set of associated "Hammers", and an unknown genome, determine which representative the unkonwn genome is most similar to.

-In this exercise we will generate code that will search the "Mystery Genome" to see if it contains any "hammers".
+In this exercise we will generate code that will search a "Mystery Genome" to see if it contains any "hammers".
 If the "Mystery Genome" contains many of the same "hammer" barcodes as one of the representative genomes, and very few "hammers" for any other representative genome, then this indicates that there is a high probability that the "Mystery Genome" and the representative genome that contributed the largest number of "hammer hits" are related.

 ## Materials